SAP-archive/teched2019-uiveri5/README.md

 # Teched2019-UIVeri5 testing Hands On
 This project provides code samples and test case to demo UIVeri5 testing for teched2019 purpose.
-These testcases cover system- and scenario tests.
+These testcases cover end-to-end, system and scenario tests.

 # Requirements
 To run the app, you need to have node and npm installed.